 Basically, all automobile insurance policies provide personal injury protection (PIP) benefits.
 PIP pays all of your medical bills from the auto collision.
 You are entitled to PIP benefits regardless of who was at fault in the accident.

 The insurance company will pay for the medical care necessary to treat your injuries.
 Most PIP policies limit your medical benefits to two years after your injury and a total of $15,000.
-So all of your medical bills up to $15,000 and within one year after the collision are covered.
+So all of your medical bills up to $15,000 and within two years after the collision are covered.

 If you were in a car that did not have insurance, or if the PIP has been exhausted, don’t lose hope.
 There may be other car insurance that will pay your medical bills.